This post has already been read 4850 times!

 AI can have a big impact in the right areas of supply chain management but there are significant challenges and obstacles

-Artificial Intelligence is in the process of completely revolutionizing supply chains (as well as other fields).
+Artificial Intelligence, and in particular, generative AI, is in the process of completely revolutionizing supply chains (as well as other fields).
 It is one of those dramatic step changes that come along very infrequently and change everything.

 The ensuing disruption will produce a new generation of winners and losers.

 However, all is not perfect in the land of AI.
 There are many pitfalls that can trap the unwary.
 In this article we explore both the immense benefits of AI as well as landmines that need to be dodged in order to be successful in the context of supply chain."What AI brings to the table is a dramatic increase in capabilities that broadly fall under the umbrella of human-level pattern recognition and analysis." – Ranjit Notani #AI #MachineLearning #SupplyChain Click To Tweet

 Prior to AI, the state of the art in supply chain was about sophisticated intra and cross-company process execution coupled with sophisticated algorithms for planning and optimization and the seamless integration of planning and execution.
 A crude simplification of these approaches is that these were based on precision and determinism.

 What AI brings to the table is a dramatic increase in capabilities that broadly fall under the umbrella of “human-level pattern recognition and analysis”.
 While pattern recognition and analysis were present in the previous generation, today’s AI makes a quantum leap in that regard.
 So, in this sense the strengths of AI are very complementary to strengths of the previous generation of determinism and precision.

 It is evident to us that what we really need is a marriage of both these approaches.

 Where AI Can Make an Impact in Supply Chains

 So, where can this kind of pattern recognition dramatically improve outcomes?